Changelog:

 Between-reviewer discussion is less common on OpenReview, but if you happen to notice a case where that might be warranted (e.g. that reviewers contradict each other), you can point that out and invite them to discuss it before the start of author response.
 OR has a new chat feature that may help with this.

 Review chasing.
-You will likely have some reviews missing by the deadline.
-You can do the following:
+You will likely have some reviews missing by the reviews-due deadline.
+You can easily check which papers have missing reviewers by going to your ‘Assigned submissions’ list, and entering +numOfficialReviewDone<3

-• Option A. Contact the reviewers who are late, and ask when they will submit their reviews.
+- Option A. Contact the reviewers who are late, and ask when they will submit their reviews.
 Many are late but do submit their reviews with some chasing.
 From past experience, it is more effective to reach out personally by email rather than through OR.
-If they confirm that they will submit their reviews before the start of author response period (Nov 22), then there is no need to assign emergency reviewers.
+If they confirm that they will submit their reviews before the start of author response period, then there is no need to assign emergency reviewers.

 There are two ways to find and invite emergency reviewers: